 His journey may have ended much earlier and much more tragically had it not been for the outbreak of the Second World War.
 As Japan began its brutal invasion of Asia, the Ho family fled to Macau, and Stanley eventually found work for a Japanese importer/exporter.
 His sharp mind and incredible skill allowed him to quickly obtain a partnership at the young age of 22.

 Stanley was successful at building his trading business, but things really took off when his company Sociedade de Turismo e Diversões de Macau was granted the monopoly rights to all forms of gambling.
 The monopoly, which was created by the government to generate revenue, brought millions of gamblers from Hong Kong and China and was a boon for the family.

 How big was this monopoly?
 In 2010, the gaming revenues for Macau rose to $28 billion, or four times that of Las Vegas – and Ho himself was the “King of Gambling”.

 Stanley Ho’s family life was as prosperous and flourishing as his business affairs.
 He would go on to marry four women who would give him 17 children in total, as polygamy was legal in Hong Kong until 1971.

 The Lanceford Dispute

-In March of 2011, Stanley Ho announced that a deal had been struck among all branches of the family “on the basis of “mutual understanding and mutual accommodation.”
-This arrangement was known reduce Stanley Ho’s personal stake to almost nothing but ultimately preserved peace in the family and perhaps more importantly, the corporate structure.
+In March of 2011, Stanley Ho announced that a deal had been struck among all branches of the family on the basis of “mutual understanding and mutual accommodation”.
+This arrangement was known to reduce Stanley Ho’s personal stake to almost nothing but ultimately preserved peace in the family and, perhaps more importantly, the corporate structure.

+At the age of 96, Stanley Ho retired in June 2018 as chairman of SJM Holdings.
 It’s hard to say what the lesson is from the Ho family dispute.
-It appears to be a story as old as time – a powerful aging tycoon and his ambitious family members with their eye on the throne.
-If the past is any indicator, is a story that usually ends in one way and as Stanley Ho can attest, it is not a happy one.
+It appears to be a story as old as time – a powerful ageing tycoon and his ambitious family members with their eye on the throne.